ShamzGuy/grip-on-data-science/docs/docs/index.md

 │   │
 │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+│   │   ├── metric_config.py <- Contains the dictionary that configures the
+│   │   │                       metrics used to evaluate your models
+│   │   ├── model_config.py <- Contains the dictionary that configures the
-│   │   ├── predict_model.py
+│   │   │                       models to train and the target value │   │   ├── predict_model.py
 │   │   └── train_model.py
 │   │
 │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-├── tests              <- Folder for test code with initial tests for 100% coverage └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
+├── tests              <- Folder with initial tests for 100% coverage └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
 ```